 The master's programme has the following three programme options that encompass both mandatory and optional courses.
 You sign up for one of these programme options in StudentWeb during your first semester of the programme.

-Admission to external courses
+Admission to external UiO-courses

-Students may apply to the department to replace up to 20 credits in the category "optional ECON4000 course" with other master's level courses without an ECON code, within the following fields.
+It may occur that a course given at another UiO department is relevant enough to the field of economics to be considered essentially an economics course, even though the course does not formally have an ECON code.
+In such cases, students may apply to the department to replace up to 20 credits in the category "optional ECON4000 course" with other master's level courses without an ECON code, within the following fields.

 - Economic history